peeveen/beatprompter/docs/README.md

 > hood, then this functionality will probably stop working until BeatPrompter is adapted to use
 > those changes.
 Put simply, **do not rely on this functionality for your performances**.

+A long-press on an Ultimate Guitar song will offer you the copy the song content to the clipboard in ChordPro format.

 There are several limitations to the content that Ultimate Guitar provides:

 1) Songs from UG don't contain any timing information, so you can only display the songs in